Varudu Kaavalenu: Plot

 Then Bhoomi realised that she is still loving Akash because her lifestyle is completely based on Akash's tastes.
 Once Akash liked Bhoomi in saree from that day on words, she only wears saree for the office.
 She runs the startup, which once he campaigns in the college to save the environment.

 Prabhavati, who knows that Bhoomi liked someone who did not work out, suggests that she can get a better groom if she wishes.

 Bhoomi and Aakash leave for Araku to take care of marriage preparations of the employees.
 She does not give Aakash a chance to express his side.
 She gives her nod to a marriage proposal her mother sent.
 Before leaving Araku, Aakash confronts Bhoomi about her actions and tells her that he learned about Bhoomi's love for him from her roommate from college whom he accidentally met in Paris.
 He came to India to see her and fell in love with her during the journey.
 In spite of his proposal, Bhoomi leaves to Hyderabad for her engagement.

 On the day of engagement, she is shocked to see Aakash there, who was called by Prabhavati.

 Prabhavati tells Bhoomi that if you love someone let them know.
 You can never find answer without asking question.
-Bhoomi and Aakash both felt happy.
+Bhoomi and Aakash both feel happy and reconcile.